-5.10 4-20mA Menu
+5.13 4-20mA Menu (Optional)

-This menu is only available if the 4-20mA output is installed in the controller.
-The 4-20mA output is available for either the WECT400 or WECT410 series controllers.
+This menu is only available if the optional 4-20mA output board(s) is (are) installed in the controller.
 This menu provides for scaling and calibrating the output.
 The 4-20mA menu screen appears as follows: